 If you’re currently receiving orthodontic treatment, it’s more important than ever to practice proper brushing and flossing guidelines.
 Learning how to care for your braces can be the difference between a successful orthodontic experience and the alternative.
 Food particles can lodge in your braces and attract bacteria which can form more easily next to the edges of your brackets.
 This bacteria, mixed with the sugars and saliva in your mouth can mean tooth decay, scarring and eroding your teeth’s good enamel.
 Brushing and flossing are the best medicines for a healthy mouth.
-At All About Braces in Denver, Colorado, our staff understands that doing these simple tasks properly can protect your teeth and gums as well as reduce the bacteria that could lead to other diseases in your body.
+At All About Braces and Colorado Orthodontics our staff understands that doing these simple tasks properly can protect your teeth and gums as well as reduce the bacteria that could lead to other diseases in your body.

 The Benefits of Brushing

 We want our all of our patients to have the best orthodontic experience possible.
 To make that happen, we need your help.
 Regularly brushing will keep the decomposing food particles in your teeth from producing bacteria.
 This dangerous bacteria can lead to painful tooth decay and other serious conditions.
 Brushing will also keep your gums healthy and disease-free.

 Proper flossing and brushing are necessary for the prevention of: